Exploring the limits of strong membership inference attacks on large language models: Analyzing sample vulnerability to membership inference

 \subsection{Identifying patterns in per-sample MIA vulnerability}

 We first investigate how sample MIA vulnerability evolves over the course of training.
-In Figure~\ref{fig:ex:steps}, we provide a scatter plot that illustrates the per-sample true-positive probabilities by training step.
-That is, we plot how the probability of a training sample being correctly predicted as a member ($P(\text{predicted as a member}|\text{member})$) changes as model training progresses.
+In Figure~\ref{fig:ex:steps}, the scatter plot illustrates per-sample true positive probabilities by training step: we plot how the probability of a training sample being correctly predicted as a member changes as model training progresses, where the membership prediction for $\vx$ is computed using the reference distributions, i.e., $\tfrac{p_{\text{IN}}(\cdot|\vx)}{p_{\text{IN}}(\cdot|\vx)+p_{\text{OUT}}(\cdot|\vx)}{>}0.5$ (Section~\ref{sec:rw}~\&~Appendix~\ref{app:sec:background}).
+Across samples in the batch at each step, there is considerable variance in the underlying sample true positive probabilities $\Pr(\text{predicted as a member}|\text{member})$: it can vary by more than $15\%$, having an effect on overall attack success.
+For much of training, the mean $\Pr(\text{predicted as a member} | \text{member})$ is close to $0.5$, indicating many samples are challenging for MIA to distinguish as either members or non-members.

-There is considerable variance in the underlying sample true-positive probabilities.
-At any particular training step, the true-positive probabilities over a batch of samples can vary by more than 15\%, having a significant effect on overall attack success.
-We explore this high degree of instability further in Appendix~\ref{app: instability}, where we plot the mean and standard deviation of per-example true positive probabilities.
-The mean $P(\text{predicted as a member} | \text{member})$ for many samples is close to $0.5$; their predictions are close to arbitrary, meaning that they are challenging for MIA (see Figure~\ref{fig:ex:dist-vulnerable}).
-The associated standard deviations are also quite large (on average, $0.143$).
-As a result, the sample membership predictions can easily flip---since they can change to be above or below $0.5$---depending on the random seed (dictating batch order) and the specific target model.

-Nevertheless, the density of the points shifts upward toward the end of training (around step 60,000).
-Unsurprisingly, samples in batches that are processed in later epochs tend to be more vulnerable, as indicated by their higher probability of being correctly identified as members.
-This result highlights that the recency of exposure influences a sample's vulnerability to membership inference. \textbf{Put differently, samples introduced earlier in training are more likely to be ``forgotten''~\citep{carlini2022privacy}: they are less vulnerable to MIA.}
+The density of the points shifts upward toward the end of training (around step $60{,}000$).
+Samples in batches that are processed in later epochs tend to be more vulnerable, as indicated by the higher probability of being correctly identified as members.
+This result highlights that the recency of exposure influences a sample's vulnerability to membership inference.
+Put differently, samples introduced earlier in training are more likely to be ``forgotten''~\citep{carlini2022privacy}: they are less vulnerable to MIA.
+This is perhaps a partial reason for LiRA decision instability for targets trained on the same dataset, but with different random seeds that control batch order (Section~\ref{sec:instability}).
+For some targets, a member $\vx$ may be seen late in training and exhibit a high true positive probability; for others, the same $\vx$ may appear early and be ``forgotten.'' (i.e., result in false negatives).